 Proponents of the bill seek to protect children from painful memories, such as skinned-up knees from bicycle riding, grief-filled memories, such as the death of a pet goldfish, or traumatic memories, such as parental divorce.
 “It’s all about protecting children from harm,” explains Sen. Pan with a mile-wide grin.
 But critics—who dub it the “mandatory memory wipe”—argue that SB-86 is just another diabolical scheme to plunge society farther into the more dimly-lit regions of totalitarianism.

 Many parents believe the radical procedure is unreasonably dangerous—especially for children.
 In 2017, during double-blind clinical trials involving 188 orphans at Children’s Hospital of Philadelphia, at least 42 children died as a result of the procedure.
-However, bill proponents, including Doritos Rubenstein, a paralegal teacher, scoffs at the clinical trials, stating: “No peer-reviewed study shows what caused the children’s alleged deaths.
-Memory wiping is 100% safe and it’s also the most effective way to protect children from painful childhood memories.”
+However, bill proponents, including Doritos Rubenstein, a paralegal, scoffs at the clinical trials, stating: “No peer-reviewed study shows what caused the children’s alleged deaths.
+Memory wiping is 100% safe and effective, and it protects children from painful childhood memories.”

 Joshua Coleman, an unemployed actor from Roseville, Calif., has a son who was left with irreversible deafness by the memory wipe procedure.
 But curiously, despite his son’s permanent hearing loss, Coleman adamantly claims he is “not anti-wipe!”
 Our Truth Hits I-Team caught-up with Coleman at a Sacramento Starbucks where he was sucking down a double GMO latte.
 Coleman explained: “I am NOT anti-wipe!
 But I am pro lots of other stuff, ya know, like, um, pro-freedom, and, um, like, pro-health, ya know?”